 Therefore, a student or student organization seeking medical treatment for him/herself, or for any other student who is in immediate medical need, or any student who is the recipient of this emergency medical help, will not be subject to disciplinary sanctions related to the violation of using or possessing alcohol or other drugs, as defined in the University’s “Alcohol and Controlled Substances Policy” and Community Rights and Responsibilities (Prohibited Conduct Drugs and Alcohol).
 This policy applies to emergencies both on and off campus.

 A student is eligible to use the Good Samaritan 911 Policy on more than one occasion and students are always strongly encouraged to report a medical emergency.
 The positive impact of reporting a medical emergency will always hold the highest priority when determining the appropriate response for University policy violations.
 Repeated incidents are cause for a higher level of concern for the well-being of the student and amnesty in these cases will be individually reviewed.

 Because parents are vital partners in the educational process and because the student can be best supported from home, the University typically contacts parents of students under 21 years of age in instances where there is evidence of risk to health, welfare or safety.
 In addition, the University may record names of those students involved to enable the University to follow up with the students as deemed necessary to ensure a student’s well-being.

-A student who receives medical assistance for alcohol use under the Good Samaritan 911 Policy will be referred by the Vice President for Student Success or their representative to a mandatory intervention program, such as the Brief Alcohol Screening and Intervention for College Students (BASICS) program at the University Counseling Center.
-Additionally, a student who qualifies for the Good Samaritan 911 Policy by calling for medical assistance for another student may be referred to this program at the discretion of the Vice President for Student Success.
+A student who receives medical assistance for alcohol use under the Good Samaritan 911 Policy will be referred by the Vice President for Student Affairs or their representative to a mandatory intervention program, such as the Brief Alcohol Screening and Intervention for College Students (BASICS) program at the University Counseling Center.
+Additionally, a student who qualifies for the Good Samaritan 911 Policy by calling for medical assistance for another student may be referred to this program at the discretion of the Vice President for Student Affairs.